pgupta35/audit-aws-cloudwatchlogs/README.md

 ## Description
-This composite monitors cloudwatchlogs against best practices and optionally emails a report to per the AUDIT&#95;AWS&#95;CLOUDWATCHLOGS&#95;ALERT&#95;RECIPIENT plan variable.
+This composite monitors cloudwatchlogs against best practices and reports violations and inventory.

 ## Hierarchy